Complete guide to checking absconding status online, removing a false report, and avoiding absconding cases under UAE labor law

 Situations That Do Not Qualify as Absconding

 Employers cannot file an absconding report if the employee has already submitted a labor complaint or has a pending case with MOHRE or the courts.
 The law explicitly protects employees who have raised formal disputes from retaliatory absconding reports.
-Similarly, if the employer knows the employee’s whereabouts—even if the employee is not attending work—the situation does not qualify as absconding under the legal definition.
+Similarly, if the employer knows the employee’s whereabouts, even if the employee is not attending work, the situation does not qualify as absconding under the legal definition.
 Medical emergencies, documented personal crises, or other legitimate reasons for absence that the employee can prove also prevent a valid absconding case from proceeding.
 When an employee has properly resigned and the employer has acknowledged the resignation, filing an absconding report would be considered fraudulent.
+Our guide to resigning in the UAE and serving your notice period covers how to create that paper trail correctly.

 How Employers File Absconding Cases Through MOHRE